timgit/pg-boss/docs/readme.md

 | short | All standard features, but only allows 1 job to be queued, unlimited active.
 Can be extended with `singletonKey` |
 | singleton | All standard features, but only allows 1 job to be active, unlimited queued.
 Can be extended with `singletonKey` |
 | stately | Combination of short and singleton: Only allows 1 job per state, queued and/or active.
 Can be extended with `singletonKey` |

+* **deadLetter**, string

+When a job fails after all retries, if the queue has a `deadLetter` property, the job's payload will be copied into that queue, copying the same retention and retry configuration as the original job.

 ## `updateQueue(name, options)`